BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

 This file must be in the same location (same folder) as your project.
 Add `from npc import *` at the top of your game

-- Notice that the FIRST FUNCTION (tradeItem) is incomplete.
+- Notice that the first function tradeItem is incomplete.
 You MUST complete it.

 - Create characters (group of 3 = 2 characters, group of 4 = 3 characters).
 Characters could be humans, robots, phone calls, talking animals, ghosts/mythical creatures, etc. Whatever makes sense for your story.